d-w-moore/python-irodsclient/README.md

 ```
 ACLOperation('read','public') in sess.acls.get(object)
 ```
-is a valid operation.
-Consequently, any client application that habitually caches object permissions could use similar code to check new ACLOperations against the cache and conceivably be able to optimize size of an atomic ACLs request by eliminating any ACLOperations that might have been redundant.
+is a valid operation, so that an application that tends to cache object permissions client-side might use such checks in optimizing atomic ACL requests against the inclusion of any redundant ACLOperations.

 Quotas (v2.0.0)
 ---------------